akka/akka/akka-docs/src/main/paradox/coordination.md

 Java
 :  @@snip [LeaseDocTest.scala](/akka-coordination/src/test/java/jdocs/akka/coordination/lease/LeaseDocTest.java) { #cluster-owner }

-For use cases where multiple different leases on the same node some then something unique to your use cases must be used.
-For example a lease can be used with Cluster Sharding and in this case the shard Id is included in the lease name used for each shard.
+For use cases where multiple different leases on the same node then something unique must be added to the name.
+For example a lease can be used with Cluster Sharding and in this case the shard Id is included in the lease name for each shard.

 ## Usages in other Akka modules